Ventilation made easy

 Instructions and contact form on the Institute’s website

 At present, some manual skills are still needed to install the system, since the individual parts have to be assembled and mounted individually.
-To this end, Frank Helleis and his colleagues are preparing construction guidelines to keep the barrier for replication as low as possible.
+Frank Helleis and his colleagues prepared a construction report to keep the barrier for replication as low as possible.
 The Mainz researchers are also in contact with companies that could produce individual molded parts for the design, making it even easier to recreate.

 Frank Helleis, who is known for being a creative inventor at the Max Planck Institute for Chemistry in Mainz, firmly believes that the system will remain in use after the pandemic.

 “Our system also solves the long-standing problem of CO2 in classrooms, because it not only transports aerosols outside.
 It also cuts CO2 accumulation, helping students to concentrate better on their lessons.”